 Hours Per Day

 Use this when your team estimates daily effort instead of totals.
 The plugin uses the per-day value directly for each working day in the timeline — no division is needed.
+On non-working days (non-working days in the capacity scheme, holidays, or approved leave) the per-day value is skipped entirely, not added.

 When both are mapped

 Most teams use Original Estimate because it aligns with how estimates are typically given ("this task will take 20 hours").
 Use Hours Per Day if your team plans in daily time blocks ("I'll spend 2 hours per day on this").
+If you're unsure, map only Original Estimate — you can always add Hours Per Day later.

 Other optional fields